 My pain specialist prescribed a stepped-up one-month trial wearing my TENS unit every day, all day long instead of just for two 30-minute periods per day.

-After a successful month of this revised routine (amazingly, with almost no need for my nitro), he pronounced that I would also likely make an excellent candidate for an invasive surgical procedure called a Spinal Cord Stimulator Implant (SCSI).
+After a successful month of this revised routine (amazingly, with significantly reduced need for my nitro to address chest pain), he pronounced that I might also make an excellent candidate for an invasive surgical procedure called a Spinal Cord Stimulator Implant (SCSI).
+Neurostimulation like this is sometimes used in patients with angina when other therapies have failed.
+It’s has been shown to increase coronary blood flow, to reduce the duration and frequency of anginal attacks, and to reverse ST-segment depression during stress testing.(1)

-At the Pain Clinic, I listened to his carefully detailed explanation of the SCSI procedure to manage chest pain (it truly is amazing – watch this short video to find out more).
+At the Pain Clinic, I listened to my pain specialist’s carefully detailed explanation of the SCSI procedure to manage chest pain (it truly is amazing – watch this short video to find out more).

-Instead of either of these options at this time, I’ll continue to have my progress with my little black box monitored at ongoing follow-up visits to the Pain Clinic.
+Instead of either of these options for the time being, I’ll continue to have my progress with my little black box monitored at ongoing follow-up visits to the Pain Clinic.

 Electricity to treat cardiac pain works by modifying the neurologic input and output of the heart by delivering a very low-dose electrical current.
 This causes neural fibres to then release something called peptides into the coronary blood flow that actually reduce the heart muscle’s demand for oxygen.
 In addition, peptides can help to widen those small blood vessels of the heart (vasodilation) that in turn improves blood flow to the most diseased region of heart muscle.

-So my little black box works not just by offering me 12+ hours of distraction from chest pain, but it also seems to be actually helping open up those microvascular coronary arteries.
+So my little black box works not just by offering me 12+ hours of reasonable relief from debilitating daily chest pain, but it also seems to be actually helping open up those microvascular coronary arteries.

-Amazingly, I rarely have to take nitroglycerin these days for chest pain, for example – something that I had previously needed sometimes 3-4 times during a “bad day” to control debilitating – and terrifying – chest pain.
-We had considered nitro patches or long-acting nitro pills, but because my angina pain was episodic, and because the famous “nitro headache” side effects are so awful, the TENS unit looked like a win-win option.
+My need to take nitroglycerin these days for chest pain, for example, is significantly reduced – something that I had previously needed sometimes 3-4 times during a “bad day” to control debilitating – and terrifying – chest pain.
+We had considered nitro patches or long-acting nitro pills, but because my angina pain was wildly episodic, the TENS unit looked like a win-win option.

-But along with this development, I had also discovered a new kind of debilitating experience.
+But along with this development, I discovered in the very early days a new kind of debilitating experience until I learned how to manage it.
 As I told my doctor:

 “Wearing this TENS unit is like having somebody standing on my foot all day long.”

-I found, for example, that this distraction made it difficult to drive while the TENS was turned on.
-My early morning walks had me stopping every 10 steps to clutch my chest, all the while assuring my alarmed walking buddies that I wasn’t having a second heart attack, but I was merely trying to get used to the electrical fireworks going on inside my body.
-Even conversations were difficult, as every few seconds I felt compelled to s-l-o-w down and focus on the fireworks instead of on what others were saying.
+I found, for example, that until I got used to it, this distraction made it difficult to drive while the TENS was turned on.
+My early morning walks had me stopping every 10 steps to clutch my chest, all the while assuring my alarmed walking buddies that I wasn’t having another heart attack, but I was merely trying to get used to the electrical fireworks going on inside my body.
+Even conversations were difficult at first, as every few seconds I felt compelled to s-l-o-w down and focus on the fireworks instead of on what others were saying.

 The good news, delivered during my last visit to the Pain Clinic, was that I’m now allowed to turn the dial down – way down! – to an almost imperceptible electrical buzz.

-The pain specialist explained to me that recent research has shown similar cardiac benefits using extremely low levels of electrical simulation compared to my annoyingly distracting higher levels.
-He told me of one of his heart patient who had turned his TENS unit settings up so high that his pecs could be seen dancing and pulsating through his shirt – a flawed example of the ‘if a little is good, then more is better’ school of thought.
+My pain specialist explained to me that recent research has shown similar cardiac benefits using extremely low levels of electrical simulation compared to my annoyingly distracting higher levels.
+He told me of one of his heart patient who had turned his TENS unit settings up so high that his pecs could be seen dancing and pulsating through his shirt – a flawed assumption that ‘if a little is good, then more is better’.

-I hope to soon report, after being given the official okay to turn down the electrical fireworks, that I’m finally getting used to strapping on my little black box every day as part of a normal routine.
+These days, I’m finally getting used to strapping on my little black box every morning as part of a normal routine.

-In spite of these manageable adjustments, however, I seem to be somehow still fighting this daily tether to the TENS machine.
-Yes, yes, I know it’s reducing debilitating chest pain episodes.
-Indeed, as my pain specialist explains, the magical little TENS unit is actually helping my coronary arteries bear their workload in spite of Inoperable Coronary Microvascular Disease.
+As my pain specialist explains, the small but mighty TENS unit is actually helping my coronary arteries bear their workload in spite of Inoperable Coronary Microvascular Disease.

-I certainly don’t want to have the far more invasive Spinal Cord Stimulator Implant or SGB at this time, nor do I want to return to those terrifying bouts of chest pain and subsequent nitroglycerin dependence – so I’ll continue my attempts to embrace this little miracle device riding on my hip.
+I certainly don’t want to return to those terrifying bouts of chest pain and subsequent nitroglycerin dependence – so I’ll continue my attempts to embrace this little miracle device riding on my hip.

 Although I may give in occasionally to whining and wimping about wearing my little black box, I’m also gobsmacked that more heart patients are not being offered this treatment option.

-Why aren’t more patients offered this non-drug, non-invasive, inexpensive therapy for the debilitating symptoms of inoperable coronary microvascular disease?
+Why aren’t more patients offered this non-drug, non-invasive, inexpensive and effective therapy for the debilitating symptoms of chronic angina?

-When I recently asked a suffering MVD patient from Pennsylvania if she had asked her own cardiologist about using this particular pain management option, her shocking response to me was:
+When I recently asked another MVD patient suffering with refractory angina if she had asked her own cardiologist about using this particular pain management option, her shocking response to me was:

 “I had mentioned this to my cardiologist and he wanted nothing to do with it ( ‘…not his field’).”